3t13nn3/-S3-Form-Detection-on-PPM-Images/README.md

 A second University year project made with C and OpenGL utility toolkit about detection of forms on ppm P6 images format.

 This project aims to isolate forms on an image step by step.
-We could select the step we want.
+We can select the step we want.

-There is steps we could select in the application:
+There are steps we can select in the application:
   * Original Image
   * High Contrast Pixels
   * High Contrast Connex Pixels
   * Aligned Pixels
   * Forms

-If you french speaking, I invite you to check the [Report of this project](https://github.com/3t13nn3/-S3-Form-Detection-on-PPM-Images/blob/master/Rapport/RAPPORT.pdf) for more details.
+If you are a french speaker, I invite you to check the [Report of this project](https://github.com/3t13nn3/-S3-Form-Detection-on-PPM-Images/blob/master/Rapport/RAPPORT.pdf) for more details.

 ### Prerequisites